-Editor’s note: This is part of a series of profiles for fall 2019 commencement.
+Editor's note: This story is part of a series of profiles of outstanding spring 2020 graduates.

 John Butler is not your typical graduating college student.

 As a first-generation, older undergraduate who had to juggle family life, work and academic responsibilities, he learned quickly that getting support from friends and family was crucial during challenging times.

 Just before he decided to go back to school, Butler faced a challenging family situation, but it’s one that helped him realize that he wanted to study biomedical sciences at Arizona State University's School of Life Sciences.

 “Both of my parents passed away shortly before I decided to go back to school.
 It was a very difficult time but the level of care that they received, as well as the support I received during that process, particularly from the one-on-one interaction with the physician assistants, had a profound impact on me.
 I knew at that point, I wanted to be able to provide that for other families during their time of need,” Butler said.

 He stuck with it and is a proud Sun Devil graduating this semester with a Bachelor of Science in biological sciences (biomedical sciences concentration).